Routing architecture overview

 Split TCP is a technique to reduce latencies and TCP problems by breaking a connection that would incur a high round-trip time into smaller pieces.
 By placing the Front Door environments closer to end users and terminating TCP connections inside the Front Door environment, one TCP connection with a large round-trip time (RTT) to application backend is split into two TCP connections.
 The short connection between the end user and the Front Door environment means the connection gets established over three short roundtrips instead of three long round trips, saving latency.
 The long connection between the Front Door environment and the backend can be pre-established and reused across multiple end-user calls, again saving the TCP connection time.
 The effect is multiplied when establishing a SSL/TLS (Transport Layer Security) connection as there are more round trips to secure the connection.

 Processing request to match a routing rule

-After establishing a connection and doing an SSL handshake, when a request lands on a Front Door environment, matching a routing rule is the first step.
+After establishing a connection and doing a TLS handshake, when a request lands on a Front Door environment, matching a routing rule is the first step.
 This match basically is determining from all the configurations in Front Door, which particular routing rule to match the request to.
 Read about how Front Door does route matching to learn more.

 Identifying available backends in the backend pool for the routing rule

 Once Front Door has a match for a routing rule based on the incoming request and if there is no caching, then the next step is to pull the health probe status for the backend pool associated with the routing rule if there's no caching.
 Read about how Front Door monitors backend health using Health Probes to learn more.

 Forwarding the request to your application backend

 Finally, assuming there is no caching configured, the user request is forwarded to the "best" backend based on your Front Door routing method configuration.